Thomas Newton Jr.: Biography

+Newton was born in Norfolk, Virginia on November 21, 1768, the son of Thomas Newton.

 Newton was a member of the Virginia House of Delegates from 1796 to 1799.
 He served as a Democratic-Republican in the United States House of Representatives from March 4, 1801, to March 9, 1830, losing his seat when George Loyall contested his election.
-He regained his seat at the next election and served a final term from March 4, 1831, to March 3, 1833.
+Newton regained his seat at the next election and served a final term from March 4, 1831, to March 3, 1833.
 In the bitterly contested 1824 presidential election, Newton was the only Virginia representative to support the Adams-Clay coalition.

-His son John was a Union general during the Civil War and chief engineer of the US Army in the 1880s.
+In 1804, Newton was one of the impeachment managers appointed by the House to prosecute the case for conviction on the articles of impeachment adopted against Judge John Pickering in his impeachment trial.